benc's blog

 Pacific Science Center - Seattle, Washington

-It's closer to a children's museum than a true museum which is totally fine.
+It's closer to a children's museum than a true museum which is fine but not for me.
 It's quite good for what it is.
 Their IMAX screen is true IMAX so recommended for Dune 2, Avatar 3 etc.

 Unranked